I’ve misplaced my keys. Does that mean I have dementia?

 - Absentmindedness: It’s normal to occasionally lose objects like your keys.
 And don’t be embarrassed if you’ve ever forgotten why you walked into a room.
 Everyone does that sometimes!

 - Blocking: Do you sometimes know the word you want to say but can’t quite retrieve it?
 This “tip-of-the-tongue” phenomenon happens to everyone but may become more frequent with age.

 - Fading away: Most people have trouble recalling old experiences if they don’t spend much time thinking about them.
 Don’t fret if you can’t remember some minute detail from that holiday party 25 years ago!

 - Struggling for retrieval: Have you ever forgotten the name of a movie you just saw?
 Do you find it challenging to learn the name of a new neighbor?
 No worries!
 New information competes for our short-term memory, so it’s common to need a reminder.
 Short term memory loss in elderly people is very common, and not necessarily something to fret over.

 - Difficulty multitasking: You might have trouble talking on the phone while the TV is on or getting back on track after an interruption.
 While multitasking makes us less effective at every age, it may become even more taxing as we get older.
 All the more reason to focus on just one thing at a time!

 Potential Symptoms of Dementia

 - Disruptions to daily life: Memory loss caused by dementia isn’t just inconvenient.
 It interferes with day-to-day functioning.
-Examples include forgetting the directions to one’s own home or how to button a shirt.
+Examples of more serious symptoms include forgetting the directions to one’s own home or how to button a shirt.

 - Planning and problem solving: Dementia leads to persistent difficulty with things like planning a meal, making routine mathematical calculations or reading an article.